Signature: Portugal & the Azores Islands - 14 Days

 Angra do Heroísmo

-Begin the day discussing Terceira Island's history and vital connection to Portugal’s mainland.
-Next, visit the impressive Palácio dos Capitães Generais, a magnificent building which bears witness to the city’s economic power over centuries.
+Set off on foot and engage in discussion with your Expedition Leader and expert about the history of the Azores en route to the impressive Palácio dos Capitães Generais, a magnificent building which bears witness to the city’s economic power over centuries.
 Continue to the Angra Museum, housed in a former Franciscan convent and take an exclusive tour with the curator for unique insights into Terceira’s history through its naval artefact and decorative arts.
 After a delicious local lunch, take the remainder of the day at leisure, free to explore or relax.

 • Day 10